ncurses.3x - Man Page

 Return Value

-Unless otherwise noted, functions that return an integer return OK on success and ERR on failure.
+Unless otherwise noted, functions that return integers return the constants OK on success and ERR on failure; see curs_variables(3X).
 Functions that return pointers return NULL on failure.
 Typically, ncurses treats a null pointer passed as a function parameter as a failure.
+Functions prefixed with “mv” first perform cursor movement and fail if the position (y, x) is outside the window boundaries.

 Environment